scrabbletank/farhome-rules/rulesdoc.md

 When a creature makes an attack with a projectile at a creature inside the field the attack roll is first contested by your spellcasting roll.
 On failure the projectile falls harmlessly to the ground.

 Add an enhanced die for every level cast above 2nd.

+#### Spectral Hands
+*2nd level*

+- **Casting Time:** 10 AP
+- **Range:** 5
+- **Duration:** 10 minutes

+Conjure spectral hands to take up arms and defend you.
+You may conjure up to 5 spectral hands and each hand can hold a melee weapon.
+Make a spellcasting roll adding a terrible die for each hand conjured.
+On success the hands grab any weapons of your choosing not held by another creature within 3 tiles of you, returning to float beside you.
+Each time you use your spectral hands it consumes one of the hands and drops whatever it was holding.

+For the duration of this spell when you take the attack action you may choose to attack with your spectral hands.
+The attack uses your spellcasting roll and deals 1 wound in damage for each weapon matching the type of the held weapon.
+You have combat advantage with the attack if you're holding two or more weapons.

+When attacked you may make a reaction attack against the attacker using a single spectral hand.
+The attack uses your spellcasting roll and deals 1 wound in damage matching the type of the held weapon.

+You conjure an additional hand for every level cast above 2nd.

 ### Third Level